 \begin{setup}[$G$-action] If $G\subseteq\Aut(\Delta)$ is a group of automorphisms of $\Delta$, then $G$ acts in the natural way on $P(\Delta)$, $\kk[\Delta]$, and $\kk[\Sd\Delta]$.
 We denote the action of $\sigma \in G$ on $f\in \kk[\Delta]$ or $\kk[\Sd\Delta]$, or $\alpha\in P(\Delta)$, by $\sigma\cdot f$, respectively $\sigma\cdot \alpha$. \end{setup}

 \begin{setup}[The barycentric subdivision is the discrete ASL] Every ASL has a corresponding {\em discrete ASL}, in which the product of any pair of generators corresponding to incomparable elements in the underlying poset is zero.
 (In other terms, the discrete ASL is the Stanley--Reisner ring of the [order complex of the] underlying poset.)
-Per Setup~\ref{set:garsia}, $\kk[\Sd\Delta]$ is defined by relations $y_\alpha y_\beta = 0$ for every pair $\alpha,\beta$ incomparable within $P(\Delta)$ (or equivalently, within its order dual).
-Comparison with the corresponding relations in $\kk[\Delta]$, in view of Setup~\ref{set:asl}, shows that $\kk[\Sd\Delta]$ is in fact the discrete ASL associated with the ASL $\kk[\Delta]$. \end{setup}
+Setup~\ref{set:garsia}, shows, in view of Setup~\ref{set:asl}, that $\kk[\Sd\Delta]$ is the discrete ASL associated with the ASL $\kk[\Delta]$. \end{setup}

 \begin{setup}[$\NN$-grading; ranked poset] The rings $\kk[\Delta]$ and $\kk[\Sd\Delta]$ carry natural $\NN$-gradings, with respect to which the $\kk$-linear isomorphism $\Garsia$ of Setup~\ref{set:garsia} is a graded map, as follows.